ritwikc35/Ritwik_BlueStamp_Portfolio/index.md

 4. Active Buzzer.
 Gets current from breadboard and ESP-32 to, when prompted, create a beeping sound.
 This sound cannot be altered pitch or frequency wise, however what can be altered is the buzzing pattern.
 I used this to differentiate the improper form caused by knee caving versus over-bend.
 5. 10k Ω Resistor.
 This resistor is used to limit the current from the ESP-32 to the Flex Sensor to prevent a short circuit.
 6. STEMMA QT / Qwiic JST SH 4-pin cable.
 This cable is used to connect into the Adafruit IMU.
 It has four cables - Red, Black, Blue, and Yellow.
 Red goes to power (3V3), Black goes to ground (GND), and Blue and Yellow go to the D21 and D22 pinouts in the microcontroller.
+7. LEDs.
+These Red and Green LEDs are used to provide visual feedback to the user and are a part of my modifications.
+They are wired to Ground and Pinout, and they require 560 Ohm resistors.
+8. Button.
+This button sets the levels for the difficulty of each squat.

 <!--# Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->